tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/01_getting_here.rst

 [WIFE]_

-    Mid morning's okay.
-I sometimes go with the girls for lunch at Farthing Corner.
+    I sometimes take the girls for lunch at Farthing Corner.

-    Which is nice.

 [HUSBAND]_